 For the most part, crab legs sold in the market are almost always sold already cooked and frozen, so preparing them is more a matter of reheating than anything else.
 This is done to ensure locking in the freshness and flavor of the meat.
 Precooked crab legs also mean how long you boil crab legs for is a fairly short time.
 So when purchasing crab legs, try to find those which are either frozen crab legs or pre-cooked and then frozen.
 Buying crab legs that have been thawed will likely have lost both their taste and freshness.

 Plus try to find crab legs that are fairly thick to make sure that they will be meaty and easy to eat.
 It is best to stay away from crab legs that come with a lot of ice crystals or appear to have been frozen for too long.

 Ideally, crab legs should be prepared as soon as they have been defrosted.

-How long you boil crab legs for depends on a number of factors such as the type of crab legs purchased, the size of the crab legs, as well as the size of the pan to be used for boiling.
+How long you boil crab legs depends on a number of factors such as the type of crab legs purchased, the size of the crab legs, as well as the size of the pan to be used for boiling.
 Pan size is important as the legs will need to fit into the pot for boiling and they are only bendable at the joints.
-Getting perfect results also depends on how long you cook crab legs for since overcooking can dry out the meat and make it tough.
+Getting perfect results also depends on how long you cook crab legs since overcooking can dry out the meat and make it tough.
 So, how long do you boil crab legs?

 Cooking crab legs from frozen is fairly simple.
 To boil crab legs, fill half of a large saucepan with cold water and add a teaspoon of sea salt.
 Bring the water to a rolling boil and drop in the crab legs.
 Slightly reduce the heat and allow the crab legs to simmer and heat up for 5-7 minutes.
 Remove from water and rinse.
 Serve hot.